The AAS is governed by :

 The Governing Council

-The Governing Council (GC) has five committees.
+The Governing Council (GC) has three sub-committees.
 These are:

 Assists the GC in overseeing The AAS’ scientific programmes, in the development and implementation of The Academy's programme activities and achievement of the Academy’s objectives.
 The Committee is also responsible for ensuring the Academy has high level advice from individuals with significant expertise in each program managed by The AAS.

 In addition to audit, risk and compliance it also has oversight on strategy, Human Resources plan and Financial reporting.